Board of Directors

 She has recently accepted an invitation to serve on the board of directors for Teens Grounded, a youth leadership program in her hometown in Texas.
 Her dedication to be in service to her community has led her to also serve within the Adult Congenital Heart Association as a peer 2 peer heart mentor as she was born with a rare congenital heart disease.

-Kelly Frank – Member
+Kelly Frank – Secretary

 he/him